Redefining leadership in classical music: a three-year conducting program designed to nurture the next generation of

 (Juliane Gallant leading rehearsals for Tapestry Opera’s 2021 world premiere of Gould’s Wall.
 Photo by Dahlia Katz.)

 DISRUPTING THE STATUS QUO

-Less than 3% of music director positions in Canadian orchestras are occupied by Canadian women
+Canadian women occupy less than 3% of music director positions in Canadian orchestras.

 Conductors and music directors occupy a rarefied position in the classical music world.
 These individuals provide musical leadership within an organization, oversee its artistic vision, act as an ambassador within the community, and help to create the musical culture of a place.
-There is power and artistic prestige associated with these roles, and for this reason, it’s relevant to note that currently Canadian female conductors occupy less than 3% of music director positions in major Canadian orchestras with budgets over 5 million dollars*.
+There is power and artistic prestige associated with these roles.
+For this reason, it’s relevant to note that currently, Canadian women conductors occupy less than 3% of music director positions in major Canadian orchestras with budgets over 5 million dollars*.